 The University desires to establish a liquidity management policy that documents its liquidity management practices.

 There are no terms that require definition.

-WHEREAS, the University manages its liquidity to provide for sufficient cash flow to support operations, satisfy the remarketing risk for its putable debt, and support its credit ratings; and
+WHEREAS, the University manages its liquidity to provide for sufficient cash flow to support operations, to satisfy the remarketing risk for its put-able debt, and to support its credit ratings; and

-RESOLVED, the Board of Visitors approves the University’s Liquidity Policy, presented as an Appendix; and
+RESOLVED, the Board of Visitors approvesthe University’s revised Liquidity Management Policy, presented as an Appendix.